Skip to main content

 Expanding the Network: Beijing and Shanghai Workshops

 The China-America Reel Ecology Project began with a series of workshops bringing together filmmakers, students, and grassroots artists in Beijing and Shanghai to experiment with sustainable film techniques.
-This event not only provided training in alternative processing methods but also created space for discussions about analog filmmaking in the digital age.
+Supported by the School of Communication's Department of Radio/Television/Film as well as a Global Collaboration Grant from the Roberta Buffett Institute for Global Affairs, these events not only provided training in alternative processing methods but also created space for discussions about analog filmmaking in the digital age.

 In Beijing, the China-America Reel Ecology Project welcomed over 35 participants for a workshop hosted in the artist village of Songzhuang.
 Led in partnership with filmmaker and activist Zhu Rikun, the session introduced participants to phytograms, a technique for creating images on film using only plant-based chemistry.
 By using local plants and natural materials to create motion pictures, participants explored how sustainable processing can reduce chemical waste while connecting filmmaking to the region’s ecology.